Welcome to the website of St John Vianney Parish

 We hope that this site provides you with some information on our parish family.
 Everyone is welcome to visit and participate in our parish life.

-This winter we are unable to offer Sunday masses at Sun Peaks, but there is mass every Sunday at 8:30 am at Our Lady of Lourdes, which is located in Hefley Creek, a short distance from Sun Peaks.
+Also, there is Mass every Sunday at 8:30 am at Our Lady of Lourdes, which is located in Hefley Creek, a short distance from Sun Peaks.

 https://www.catholicculture.org/culture/liturgicalyear/overviews/months/images/precious_blood_chalice_christ.jpg